spslater/ppfchecklist/README.md

 ### Delete
 Can delete items from a list if no longer being tracked.

+## Docker
+`Dockerfile` to build the application and sample `docker-compose.yml.sample` are provided.
+Build with `docker` and then you can run the docker-compose file from that.
+The Docker image hasn't been uploaded publically yet.

 ## Contributing
 Help is greatly appreciated.
 First check if there are any issues open that relate to what you want